oceanicsdotio/oceanics.io/content/blog/landfill/index.md

 beyond a map,
 an endless anti-place
 of absolution from sin, carbon, and the eternal waste of sun gods.
-Blood, history, and adventure literature told us — This is the realm of blue collar philosophy, where character matters, flags are matters of convenience, a landlessness of opportunity.
+Blood, history, adventure literature told us —
+This is the realm of blue collar philosophy, where character matters, flags are matters of convenience, a landlessness of opportunity.
 So we capitulated the shores for coursing brine